minapollmann/minapollmann/index.md

 <br>
 <br>

-Sustainability, international security, and Japanese politics are my current main <a href="https://www.minapollmann.com/interests/">interests</a>,
+Sustainability, international security, and Japanese politics are currently my <a href="https://www.minapollmann.com/interests/">interests</a>,
 <br>
 but I am open to exploring any new opportunities in:
 <br>